-The UC Merced chemical sciences undergraduate program is based on a core-plus-emphasis structure that enables students to specialize in particular subfields while each completing a set of core courses designed to meet the requirements for American Chemical Society accreditation.
-We offer a basic chemistry program and three emphasis tracks: biological chemistry, environmental chemistry and materials chemistry.
+The UC Merced chemistry undergraduate program is based on a core-plus-emphasis structure that enables students to specialize in particular subfields while each completing a set of core courses designed to meet the requirements for American Chemical Society accreditation.
+We offer a basic chemistry program and two emphasis tracks: biological chemistry and materials chemistry.
 These tracks allow our students to pursue interdisciplinary areas within a degree program that is still focused on chemistry.

 The list of required courses, as well as suggested pathways through the major, are found here.

 Information about the major, classes and tracks can be found here.